digitalinteraction/gform-to-trello/README.md

 labels:
   person.pets:  # the field to match labels on (works with any text or checkbox)
     prefix: pet # The prefix of the label, e.g. will generate pet:dog and pet:cat
-    color: lime # The color to create labels
+    color: lime # The color to create labels if they don't already exist
 ```

 > For more info see [types.ts](src/types.ts)'s MappingConfig.